egrif/lsql/GROUP_HANDLER.md

 2. **Mutual Exclusivity**: You cannot specify both `-e` (environment) and `-g` (group) options at the same time.

+3. **Output Aggregation**: By default, group operations aggregate output.
+Use `-n` to disable aggregation and get separate outputs per environment.

-3. **Error Handling**: If any environment in the group fails, the operation will continue with the remaining environments.
+4. **Error Handling**: If any environment in the group fails, the operation will continue with the remaining environments.
 A summary will be displayed at the end showing which environments succeeded and which failed.

 ## Error Handling